DEFRA/defra-ai-sdlc/general/prompting-guidance.md

 	- Provide clear instructions, context, and examples when applicable.
 - Include details about the format, tone, or structure of the desired output.
 	- For instance, instead of asking, _"Summarise this text,"_ say, _"Summarise this text in bullet points focusing on key events and their impacts."_
+- 🚀 Pro Tip: If you are fixing UI issues, it can be helpful to take a screenshot of the UI issues you are having, then upload the image with your prompt to help diagnose and fix issues.
+Also, pasting in markup from the browser can have a similar effect.

 ### Encourage Step-by-Step Reasoning